Search Site

 Holding onto your property requires staying current on loan payments, that will last longer than the length of the plan, such as those on your home or sometimes vehicle.
 Failure to do so can result in the lender requesting the court to lift the automatic stay in order to proceed with foreclosure or repossession.

 Chapter 13 is a useful but complicated form of debt relief.
 It is critical to understand your legal rights and obligations.
 Jeff Field & Associates helps clients with filing Chapter 13 bankruptcies throughout the Atlanta metropolitan area.
-We have offices in Athens, Douglasville, Gainesville, Lawrenceville, Marietta and Scottdale.
+We have offices in Bogart, Douglasville, Gainesville, Lawrenceville, Marietta and Scottdale.
 To schedule an appointment, call 404-381-1278 or contact us online.

 Leave a Reply